code-saturne/code_saturne/INSTALL.md

   or unpacked
 * The *build* directory is the directory in which the configuration and compilation will take place
-* The *install* directory is the directry where the usable code will be installed.
+* The *install* directory is the directory where the usable code will be installed.
   If unspecified, it will usually be `/usr/local` or `usr`.

-In the following sections, we will assume a dedicated directory structure is used, for example: `/home/user/code_Saturne/src` for source trees, `/home/user/code_Saturne/src/build` for build trees, and `/home/user/code_Saturne/arch` for installation (so as to keep directories both separate and easy to locate relative to each other).
+In the following sections, we will assume a dedicated directory structure is used, for example: `/home/user/code_saturne/src` for source trees, `/home/user/code_saturne/src/build` for build trees, and `/home/user/code_saturne/arch` for installation (so as to keep directories both separate and easy to locate relative to each other).
 Any directory structure may be chosen, as long as it is easily comprehensible.